puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

 ## Networking Notes

 If you run into any DNS issues then there's a few things to know.
-The puppet-master, razor-server, and dhcp-server all have static ip addresses assigned from the vagrant configuration.
+The puppet.master, razor.server, and dhcp.server all have static ip
+addresses assigned from the vagrant configuration.
 They resolve each other via `/etc/hosts`.
-However, any new boxes you create to PXE boot will automatically get an ip from the dhcp-server and will resolve the razor-server via DNS that is setup on the dhcp-server.
+However, any new boxes you create to PXE boot will automatically get an ip from the dhcp.server and will resolve the razor.server via DNS that is setup on the dhcp.server.

 Wondering how the PXE booted box is able to connect to the internet?
 The DHCP server is also acting like a router and forwarding ipv4